unytics/bigfunctions/site/content/reference.md

 **Description**

-Returns the sum of array values
+Return the sum of array values

 **Examples**